Holmes-Benchmark/holmes-evaluation/README.md

 [Holmes 🔎](https://holmes-benchmark.github.io) is benchmark dedicated to asses the linguistic competence of language models and features:

-* Comprehensive analysis of 66 linguistic phenomena covering _morphology_, _syntax_, _semantics_, _reasoning_, and _discourse_ abilities.
+* Comprehensive analysis of 66 linguistic phenomena covering _morphology_, _syntax_, _semantics_, _reasoning_, and _discourse_ abilities based on over 200 datasets.
-* Benchmark evaluations of 50 language models.
+* Benchmark evaluations of 59 language models.
 Dive into the insights via [Holmes Leaderboard 🚀](https://holmes-leaderboard.streamlit.app/) and [Holmes Explorer 🔎](https://holmes-explorer.streamlit.app/).
 * Source code for evaluating new language models using the comprehensive Holmes 🔎 or the streamlined FlashHolmes ⚡.

+Missing a specific language model?
+Either [email us](holmesbenchmark@gmail.com) or evaluate it yourself. 👇

 <p align="center">
     <a href="https://www.python.org/">